top of page

 It is through the creation of knowledge which she employs to educate others, as well as her enjoyment for researching & consulting that makes April-Louise a critically constructive friend to her colleagues, collaborators & clients.

 April-Louise is currently working at Cardiff University & is a Research Associate at the Nelson Mandela University in South Africa.
 Outside of work, she is a member of the Black History Cymru 365 management committee & the African Caribbean Research Collective.
-Mental health is also an area that is close to her heart & she recently became a certified Mental Health First Aider.
+Mental health is also an area that is close to her heart & she is a certified Mental Health First Aider.

 Ultimately, April-Louise seeks to create more nuanced understandings & accounts of areas that are often shrouded in whiteness, through spotlighting Blackness in its many forms.